 - Cystoscopy (examining the inside of the bladder with a camera)

 - Bladder biopsy (usually performed during cystoscopy)

 - Urine cytology

-- Cystectomy with urinary diversion — In men, the bladder and prostate are identified, dissected and removed.
-In women, the bladder, uterus, fallopian tubes, ovaries and anterior portion of the vagina are identified, dissected and removed.
+- Cystectomy With Urinary Diversion —In women, the bladder, uterus, fallopian tubes, ovaries, and anterior portion of the vagina are identified, dissected, and removed.
 Surrounding lymph nodes are removed to assess the extent or spread of the cancer.

-- Chemotherapy — a systemic treatment in which drug is given throughout the entire body.
+- Chemotherapy — A systemic treatment in which drugs are given throughout the entire body.
 It’s designed to kill cancer cells.
 Typically, it is administered intravenously (through a vein).

 - Radiation Therapy With Chemotherapy — Radiation uses high-energy x-rays to destroy cancer cells.
 The addition of systemic chemotherapy makes cancer cells more vulnerable to the killing effects of radiation.
 Radiation therapy is also used to relieve symptoms of advanced bladder.

 We understand that a Urologic Cancer diagnosis may be frightening, but we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
 You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.